Skip to main content

 Logos

-The background behind each of your images is going to change in Dark Mode, generally from light to dark, although it will depend on the colours in your email design.
+The background behind each of your images is going to change in Dark Mode, generally from light to dark, although it will depend on the colors in your email design.

-But no matter what, if you have a solid background colour baked in to your image, it’s almost certainly going to become visible when your email is displayed in Dark Mode.
+But no matter what, if you have a solid background color baked in to your image, it’s almost certainly going to become visible when your email is displayed in Dark Mode.

 For example, you may have a logo that looks great on a white background like this: